jelopz/ProcessingGame/README.md

 # ProcessingGame

-A currently untitled game being developed in the Java based Processing programming language.
+An untitled game being developed in the Java based Processing programming language.
+A 3-player game, players control tanks while trying to defeat the opposing team.
+A single player must combat a team of two handicapped players.

 Will potentially be fully converted to java at a later time.

-For now, the Server class acts as Player 1 and the Client class acts as Player 2.

 TODO:

 2. Background graphic
-3. More classes?
-Check out Evolve for more potential ideas.
+3. Classes?
+So the team of two don't play exactly the same.
 4. Brainstorm

-Known bugs:

-1. When any player moves into the top left corner they take a single hit of damage.
-This only happens once per execution of the game.
-Does not reset in a new match as long as program did not exit and reload.
-NOT SURE IF STILL AN ISSUE